 Quinic acid – Presence of this in a coffee can lend itself to a clean finish, but again, this is also likely to upset your stomach if there’s too much of it.
 You’ll often taste this in stale coffee, darker roasts, or even coffee that’s kept warm for too long after brewing.
 This is because quinic acid is produced as other acids degrade.

 Malic acid – Coffee beans containing malic acid are often associated with subtle hints of pear and apple, but can sometimes suggest notes of stone fruits.
+This is common in many of our South American roasts.

 Hopefully you’ll be able to align your preferences with one or two of these, and next time it comes to choosing a coffee to taste you’ll have a much clearer idea of what which direction you should head in!